muratkorkmazz/gameShopping/README.md

 The project has been created by a range of technologies.
 The technologies having used are Ejs,Css, Javascript, Node.js, Mongo.db,Rest Api.

-As this project has not finished yet , there are a few thing to be completed (These are explained below ).
+As this project has not finished yet , there are a few things to be completed (These are explained below ).

 1-) Sending email to verify account  is executed through test-email app(Mailtrap) for development purpose.